 These links to third-party software are provided "as is" without warranty of any kind, either expressed or implied, and such software is to be used at your own risk.
 Powerful Signal will not be liable for any damages that you may suffer in connection with downloading, installing, or using such software.

-The representatives at Powerful Signal can help you determine why your cell phone signal may not be as strong as you need it, and can help you find a solution to your problem.
+…or contact us online.
+Our experts can help you determine why your cell phone signal may not be as strong as you need it, and help you find a solution to your problem.